Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

-Focused clinical practice prepares the Adult Nurse Practitioner to provide comprehensive primary care as an advanced practice nurse to adult-gerontology patients.
-Adult Nurse Practitioners emphasize health care management, health care promotion, and disease prevention.
+Focused clinical practice prepares the Adult-Gerontology Primary Care Nurse Practitioner to provide comprehensive primary care as an advanced practice nurse to adult-gerontology patients.
+Adult-Gerontology Primary Care Nurse Practitioners emphasize healthcare management, healthcare promotion, and disease prevention.
 Graduates of the program will earn a master’s degree and are eligible to sit for national certification examinations.

 The 40-credit Adult-Gerontology Primary Care Nurse Practitioner program is held online*.
 Required clinical hours are completed in an approved location where students reside.

-An on-site residency is required for students enrolled in NSG 500: Advanced Health Assessment.
-All students in clinical courses may be required to complete an on-site Residency.
-During Residency, direct supervision and evaluation of the student will be completed by CRNP faculty at their designated clinical practice sites.
-On-site visits may be provided by CRNP clinical faculty as an alternative with students in a local commuting area.
+An on-site residency is required for students enrolled in NSG500, Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
+In addition, students in the following clinical courses arerequired to complete an on-site residency.
+During residency, direct supervision and evaluation of the student will be completed by nurse practitioner faculty at their designated clinical practice sites.
+Each course syllabus dictates the terms of the specific course Residency.

-Post-Graduate Certificate Program An Adult Nurse Practitioner certificate program is available for advanced practice nurses who have earned a master’s degree.
+Post-Graduate Certificate Program An Adult-Gerontology Primary Care Nurse Practitioner post-graduate certificate program is available for advanced practice nurses who have earned a master’s degree.
 Students seeking this certification will complete the Adult-Gerontology Primary Care Nurse Practitioner curriculum.
 A review of official transcripts will determine a student’s course of study.

 • Master’s or Doctoral degree with a major in nursing from a program approved by either The National League for Nursing (NLN) or The Commission on Collegiate Nursing Education (CCNE).